Pima County testing mosquitoes for West Nile and Dengue (KOLD 13, May 19)

 Since construction of the Sweetwater Wetlands began in 1996, the City of Tucson has significantly reduced the mosquito population.
 The site includes 17.5 acres of constructed wetlands, 14 acres of recharge basins, and a recurring mosquito problem.
-The Wetlands was initially constructed to treat filter backwash water from the City's Reclaimed Water Treatment Plant, but also has the advantages of providing a wildlife habitat and public education opportunities.
+The Wetlands was initially constructed to treat filter backwash water from the City's Reclaimed Water Treatment Plant, but also provides a wildlife habitat and public education opportunities.

 The treatment plant, built in 1984, produces reclaimed water by filtering secondary effluent through granular silica/carbon filters.
 The filters plug up periodically and plant operators must backwash the filters to clean them.
 The wetlands is designed to receive and treat the backwash water produced during this filter cleaning process.
 The backwash water, high in suspended solids, drains by gravity through settling basins and wetland ponds, and into adjacent recharge basins.

 Tucson Water staff monitor mosquito populations weekly at the Sweetwater Wetlands by setting carbon dioxide traps.
 University of Arizona Entomology Department staff analyze the trap populations and provide species identifications and total numbers.
 The City used to have granular mosquito larvicide applied weekly to the water using a remote-controlled helicopter.
 In 2003, Water staff switched to a ground-based, hydroseed sprayer for the application of mosquito larvicide.
 The larvicide is mixed into a water-based slurry so it can be sprayed from a high-pressure water cannon over the dense aquatic vegetation.
 Although this method of application improves the amount of larvicide contacting the water along the pond edges, the hydroseed sprayer is unable to reach the central areas of the bulrush and cattail.